Free for a week, then $19 for your first month

 4. No flat BAA on entry plan—must buy Business tier.

-5. Dictation output often verbose; trimming required.
+5. Dictation output is often verbose; trimming is required.

 Fit summary: Suki excels when you’re on the move or bilingual, but its price makes sense only if you’ll exploit every minute saved.
 Think concierge or high‑revenue rural clinics.